R. M. "Bertie" Smyllie: Editor of the Irish Times

 During the 1943 Irish general election, Smyllie used the paper to promote the idea of a national government that could represent Ireland with authority in the postwar world.
 He praised Fine Gael’s proposal for such a government and criticised Éamon de Valera for dismissing it as unrealistic.
 This led to a public exchange between de Valera and Smyllie, with the latter defending the Irish Times’ role as a constructive voice for Ireland's future rather than a partisan interest.

 Following the war, Smyllie’s editorial stance shifted towards defending Ireland’s neutrality and diplomatic position.
 When Winston Churchill accused de Valera of fraternising with Axis powers, Smyllie countered by revealing Ireland’s covert collaboration with the Allies, such as military and intelligence cooperation, despite official neutrality.
 In the same period, Smyllie continued to oppose censorship, particularly the frequent banning of Irish writers by the Censorship of Publications Board.
 This opposition featured prominently in a controversy on the Irish Times letters page in 1950, later published as the liberal ethic.
 The paper also adopted a critical stance towards the Catholic Church, notably during the 1951 resignation of Minister for Health Noël Browne amid opposition from bishops and doctors to a national Mother and Child Scheme.
 Smyllie’s editorials suggested the Catholic Church was effectively the government of Ireland, though he maintained a cordial relationship with Archbishop John Charles McQuaid, who invited him annually for dinner.

 Smyllie was also wary of American foreign policy, showing hostility particularly during the Korean War.
 American diplomats in Dublin alleged that Smyllie was "pro-communist".
 Despite growing readership among an educated Catholic middle class, the Irish Times’ circulation in 1950 remained under 50,000, far below the Irish Independent and the Fianna Fáil-aligned Irish Press.

 Final years

 In later years, Smyllie’s health declined, prompting a quieter lifestyle.
 He moved from his large house in Pembroke Park, Dublin, to Delgany, County Wicklow.
 As he did not drive, he became less present in the newspaper office in D’Olier Street, contributing to a decline in the paper’s dynamism.
 His health deteriorated further, resulting in frequent absences from his editorial duties, though he retained his position despite management attempts to limit his authority, especially over finances.
 Robert Smyllie died of heart failure on 11 September 1954.

 Personal life

 In 1925, Smyllie married Kathlyn Reid, eldest daughter of a County Meath landowner.
 They had no children.

-Smyllie was an eccentric: he hit his tee shots with a nine iron, spoke in a curious mix of Latin phrases and everyday Dublin slang, and weighed yet still cycled to work wearing a green sombrero.
+Smyllie hit his tee shots with a nine iron, spoke in a curious mix of Latin phrases and everyday Dublin slang, and cycled to work wearing a green sombrero.